westegg7/movie-rank-program-c/README.md

 You can use this program with command line interface.

 Execute Program with "main".

-This Program reads a text file that has total number of movies, titles, and ratings.
+This Program reads a text file in a certain format that has total number of movies, titles, and ratings.